Home » Why Do Rats Have Yellow Teeth?

 Here are some interesting facts about rat teeth:

 • The top incisors tend to be a darker shade of yellow-orange than the bottom ones.
-That’s because rats primarily use their top incisors to gnaw on things, so they need extra enamel protection.
+Rats use their top incisors to gnaw on things, so they need extra enamel protection.

 • Rats don’t have canines.
-Canines are primarily used by animals to rip and tear their food apart, so they use their incisors.
+Animals primarily use canines to rip and tear their food apart, so they use their incisors.
 If they need to grind the food, they use their molars.

-• Rats’ incisors become visible 8-10 days after the rat is born.
-The first molars don’t appear from the gums until the rat is 19 days old.
-The last set of molars comes in when the rat is 35 days old.
+• Rats’ incisors become visible 8-10 days after birth.
+The first molars don’t appear from the gums until the rat is 19 days old, and the last set comes in when the rat is 35 days old.

 • Rats’ enamel only coats the front of the teeth.
-The softer dental in the back is white and gets worn down faster than the front.
+The softer teeth in the back are white and wear down faster than the front.
 This helps the incisors stay sharp.

 What Does It Mean If a Rat’s Teeth Are White?